berkerol/battle-pong/index.md

-# Pong
+# Battle Pong

-Remake of the classic game with different game types.
+Remake of the classic game with rockets and different game types.
 Also a beautiful simulation when computer controls both of the paddles.
 Written in ES6\.
-You can play it [here](https://berkerol.github.io/pong/pong.html).
+You can play it [here](https://berkerol.github.io/battle-pong/battle-pong.html).

 ## Controls